 Now the third one is background sampling.
 It sample background swatch so whatever color is in the background swatch that color will be erased but that’s not very useful.
 The first two other ones, that we’re going to use all the time mostly the second one is my favorite.

 Let’s talk about limits.
-It’s right up there, so what are limits?
+It’s right up there, so what are the limits?

 Have a look at what it does if I make the brush big enough and start painting right here it removes the yellow even inside the bars.
 Now let’s go back if I change this to contiguous and then start painting it just doesn’t go inside the bar.

 Here see it’s still not touching the other yellows so that’s what contiguous is.
 The next one finds edges.
-It’s similar to contiguous but it allows Photoshop to find where the edges are, it detects for the edges and it’s kind of more accurate keeps the edges a little sharp but it’s just like contiguously
+It’s similar to contiguous but it allows Photoshop to find where the edges are, it detects the edges and it’s kind of more accurate in keeping the edges a little sharp but it’s just like contiguously

 Right now the tolerance is 50.

-If I click on the image a range of color is selected.
+If I click on the image a range of colors is selected.

 Let’s press ctrl or command D if I set the tolerance to zero and then when I click here only that shade of green only the exact same shade of green is selected.

 Press Ctrl or command D now if I increase the tolerance to say 20%.
-If I click here the range has been increased which means we are including more colors into the selection.
+If I click here the range has been increased which means we are including more colors in the selection.

-Press Ctrl or command D if I set the tolerance 200 clicks and even largest section is selected.
+Press Ctrl or command D if I set the tolerance to 200 clicks and even the largest section is selected.
 The more we increase the tolerance

-the more that colors will be affected in any way whether we are erasing stuff whether we are selecting stuff.
-So tolerance is just the range of colors that we are including around the color that we just clicked on or sampled.
-I think it makes sense now.
-If you return to our image select the background eraser tool and set the limits to discontinuous.
-Why?
-Because we are painting around the hair and we want to remove the background from between the hairs.
-We don’t want to limit it.
-It’s not a hard edge right.
 So we’ll set this contiguous right here and tolerance right now is 50.
 So it’s painting all right removing the background it’s pretty cool.
-What if we decrease the tolerance to say 5%.
+What if we decrease the tolerance to say 5%?
 They’ll only paint the exact same colors then it will not take into consideration any color nearby.